Exponential Dynamical Localization for Random Word Models: Abstract

 \section{Abstract}

-We give a new proof of spectral localization for one-dimensional Schr{\"o}dinger operators whose potentials arise by randomly concatenating words from an underlying set.
-We then show that once one has the existence of a complete orthonormal basis of eigenfunctions (with probability one), the same estimates used to prove it naturally lead to a proof of exponential dynamical localization in expectation (EDL) on any compact set which trivially intersects a finite set of critical energies.
+We show that one-dimensional Schr{\"o}dinger operators whose potentials arise by randomly concatenating words from an underlying set exhibit exponential dynamical localization (EDL) on any compact set which trivially intersects a finite set of critical energies.
+We do so by first giving a new proof of spectral localization for such operators and then showing that once one has the existence of a complete orthonormal basis of eigenfunctions (with probability one), the same estimates used to prove it naturally lead to a proof of the aforementioned EDL result.
+The EDL statements provide new localization results for several classes of random Schr{\"o}dinger operators including random polymer models and generalized Anderson models.